 You've analyzed last year's marketing strategy, checked the figures, and found the ROI.
 Strategy sorted, goals vs results proved.
 After an electrifying brainstorm, you've set SMART goals.
 Quantitative and qualitative analysis has revealed what worked and what didn't.
 Your SWOT is set in stone, and your competitors’ performance has been pulled apart.

-Now it’s time to pull it all together and set up your plan for next year.
+Now it’s time to pull it all together and prepare your marketing plan for next year.
 Ensure you’ve allocated enough resources to achieve your goals - people and money.
 The size of your budget depends on how much you have to invest, and how quickly you want to see results.

-Time to meet up with the boss.
-Present your marketing strategy; break it down month by month and demonstrate what your team is going to do and how you’re going to achieve it.
+Time to meet up with the board.
+Present your marketing plan, supported by your marketing strategy.
+Break it down month by month and demonstrate what your team is going to do and how you’re going to achieve it.

-If you have any questions, or suggestions of things that should be included - post a comment below, and I’ll get back to you ASAP.
+If you have any questions, or suggestions of things you'd like to be added - post a comment below, and I’ll get back to you ASAP.